ScratchAddons/ScratchAddons/webpages/README.md

 # Settings Page

-This directory is built, but is has already been compiled.
+This directory is built, but has already been compiled.
 You may recompile it only if you make changes.

 ## Recommended IDE Setup